UST-QuAntiL/quantil-docs/docs/user-guide/execution-environments/compute-ressource.md

 The user can also remove multiple compute resources at once by selecting them using the check-boxes of the data table.
 After the user has made his selection he can press the ``Master Delete Button`` at the top of the data table.

 !!! note
-    The delete button will only appear after at least one compute resource has been selected by the user.
+    The ``Master Delete Button`` will only appear if at least one compute resource is selected.

 ![alt text](./../images/compute_resource/Delete_Compute_Resource_-_Step_1.2.PNG "Delete multiple resources")